fizzypop-studio/seltzer/README.md

 The goal of Seltzer is to develop a way to get started easier with popular technology and tools that are used by the industry by providing starter project with a CLI to help manage it.
 Your ideas on how to manage this better are always welcome!

-- Client only option that doesn't rely on connection with API (in-progress)
+- Better validation & error handling
 - Image upload
 - Vue Client Starter Project
 - Django API Starter Project
-- Parse API Starter Project
+- Parse or Adonis API Starter Project
 - More to come